punch-mission/PUNCH_IDL_Tools/README.md

 #### imcopy

-is an anciliary program that is part of the cfitsio library.
+is an ancillary program that is part of the cfitsio library.
 However many Linux distributions do not build it by default.
 It can be simply built by downloading the [cfitsio source](https://heasarc.gsfc.nasa.gov/fitsio/) and going to the